 Let us assume that monetary base provided through additional monetary easing is geared toward bank lending and, in order to prevent money supply from increasing too much, the BOJ tries to bring total monetary base back to a level prior to the implementation of additional monetary easing.
-However, since prices of long-term government bonds which the BOJ holds have already fallen sharply by the time the BOJ absorbs the monetary base, the monetary base provided additionally in the past might not be fully absorbed even if the BOJ sold all long-term government bonds it was holding.
+However, since prices of long-term government bonds that the BOJ holds have already fallen sharply by the time the BOJ absorbs the monetary base, the monetary base provided additionally in the past might not be fully absorbed even if the BOJ sold all long-term government bonds it was holding.
 In this case, the BOJ would be forced to additionally sell its long-term financial assets to absorb the money.
-Therefore, an increase in long-term interest rates and maintenance of the zero interest rate (at least a reverse yield would not occur), namely, to declare that the BOJ will incur a substantial capital loss, might well result in increasing the private holding of government debt as Goodfriend (1999) points out.
+Therefore, an increase in long-term interest rates and maintenance of the zero interest rate (at least to prevent an inverted yield curve)-in other words, to declare that the BOJ will incur a substantial capital loss might well result in increasing the private holding of government debt as Goodfriend (2000) points out.
 In this sense, the outright purchase of long-term government bonds can be eventually regarded as a fiscal policy measure.
 We will return to this point later.